-The best time of year for touring Phoenix is November through April, when the temperature ranges from the upper 60s to the low 80s.
+The best time of year for touring Phoenix is November through April when temperatures range from the upper 60s to the low 80s.
 Summer gets pretty warm, usually in the mid-90s and above, but if you can stand the dry heat, you can find amazing deals on beautiful luxury resorts like The Hermosa Inn.

-Keep on reading to discover our list of the best things to do in Phoenix.
+Keep reading to discover our list of Phoenix’s best things to do.
 Whether you’re looking for natural landscapes, exciting city life, or fascinating museums, you can indeed find something on this list to spark your interest.

 - 1. Desert Botanical Garden